hamzabaccouri/multi-agent-tech-support/README.md

 ## Agentic Technical Support System
 A multi-agent AI-powered technical support system that simulates interaction between a user and two collaborative AI agents.

+    .
+Agent A: A first-line support agent that interacts with users.
-The system uses a first-line support agent (Agent A) for user interaction and a technical expert agent (Agent B) with RAG capabilities for detailed technical solutions.
+    .
+Agent B: A technical expert agent leveraging Retrieval-Augmented Generation (RAG) capabilities for detailed technical solutions.

 ## Project Overview
 This system consists of: